AlchemicRaker/cognigolems/README.md

 # cognigolems
 Craftable and programmable golem companions.
-Programming should be simple and powerful, using a **logical programming** paradigm.
+Programming should be simple and powerful, using a **logic programming** paradigm.
 They can be used to automate repeatable tasks around your base or follow and help out while you explore the world.

 ## concept